cwn-dev/checkin/README.md

 ![Latest Release](https://img.shields.io/github/v/release/cwn-dev/checkin)
 [![Docker Hub](https://img.shields.io/badge/Docker%20Hub-Check%20in-blue?logo=docker)](https://hub.docker.com/r/cwndev/checkin)

 A simple self-hosted check-in app for saving where you have been or favouriting locations.
+Something I put together after wanting a way to 'check-in' to places I like, or have simply been, using my phone (or browser, in case I forget to on my phone), without relying on some third party provider.

+My aim is to keep the API extremely simple, and unchanging.

+This is just a small side project I'm working on when I feel like it.
+I have purposely kept things simple for now.
+No need to add complexity until necessary (hence the recent move to HTMX + Razor Pages!).

 This project is not vibe-coded (I don't use any AI tools in vscode).
 I do use an LLM in the browser in the same way I would have previously used web search / StackOverflow.